Are high-protein snacks worth the hype? Here's how to assess

 For instance, a candy with 1 gram of protein may have a high-protein marketing claim on the front of the package and to the maker, "it may not even be a false claim because they're thinking, 'If you looked at another candy, it's not going to have a gram of protein in it,'" he says.

-Among many examples, Smash Foods' cashew butter and blueberry jam Snack Bites, sold at Whole Foods, advertises 5g of protein, yet it has 16g of sugar, over 300% of its protein amount.
-365 Chewy Protein Bites aren't much better, with 19g of sugar and 8g of protein.
+Among many examples, Smash Foods' cashew butter and blueberry jam Snack Bites, sold at Whole Foods, advertises 5g of protein, yet it has 16g of sugar, more than triple its protein amount.
+365 Chewy Protein Bites aren't much better, with various flavors having about 20g of sugar to 10g of protein.

 The Food and Drug Administration regulates marketing claims on packaged foods, restricting manufacturers from making big, overarching health claims without proof.
 For instance, companies can't claim their food prevents heart attacks or cures cancer, Pasiakos says.
 They also can't use the word "healthy" or derivatives of the word without meeting the FDA healthy standards of providing a specific amount of a nutrient within a food group.